MicrosoftDocs/connected-spaces/articles/web-app-command-center.md

+---
+author: lkbryant-MSFT
+description: Learn how to use the Command Center in Dynamics 365 Connected Store to set up an email notification when maximum store occupancy thresholds are exceeded. ms.author: labryan ms.date: 10/15/2020 ms.service: crm-online ms.topic: article
+title: Use the Command Center in the Dynamics 365 Connected Store web app to set up a maximum store occupancy notification ms.reviewer: v-brycho
+---

 # Use the Command Center in the Dynamics 365 Connected Store web app to set up a maximum store occupancy notification